 Contrary to popular belief, dogs don’t need to be fed the same boring dog food, day in, day out.
-Fresh unprocessed food, according to research, is the best diet for a dog.
+Fresh unprocessed food, according to some research, is considered to be the best diet for a dog, although this would be disputed by some that feed their dog raw food.
 It would be difficult for the average person to feed their dog a balanced diet, but it should be reasonably easy to replace one meal every other day, or at least 3 times a week, with fresh, unprocessed human food.
+This does not apply to dogs that are fed raw food.

 The dog gets variety.
 If your favourite meal was steak, you’d go off it quite quickly if you had to eat it for every single meal.